minimaxir/stylecloud/README.md

 ## Helpful Notes

 * The primary goal of this package is to create data visualizations of text that provide a unique aesthetic.
-Word clouds have tradeoffs in terms of a persuasive data visualization, but this is explicitly trying to create a viz that looks cool!
+Word clouds have tradeoffs in terms of a statistically robust data visualization, but this is explicitly prioritizing coolness!
-* This package is released as a separate package from `wordcloud` due to the increase in scope and Python dependencies.
+* This package is released as a separate package from `word_cloud` due to the increase in scope and Python dependencies.
 * The ideal fonts for generating a good stylecloud are a) bold/high weight in order to increase readability, and b) condensed/low kerning to fit more text.
 Both of these traits are why [Staatliches](https://fonts.google.com/specimen/Staatliches) is the default font for stylecloud (overriding Droid Sans in the base `word_cloud`).
 * You may want to consider doing post-processing after generating a stylecloud: for example, adding color masks, adding perception skew, feed it to a style transfer AI model, etc.
+* The default `max_font_size` of `200` is calibrated for the default `size` of `512`.
+If you increase the `size`, you may want to consider increasing `max_font_size` as well.
-* Due to the size of the included Font Awesome font files, they will not be updated on every new FA release.
+* Due to the size of the included Font Awesome font files, they will not be updated on every new minor FA release.
 * It's recommended to use FA icons which are large with heavy weight; thin icons might constrain the text too much.
 * If using the default random-color-sampling method, it's recommended to use a qualitative palette.
-Inversely, if using a gradient, it's recommended to use a *non*qualitative palette.
+Inversely, if using a gradient, it's recommended to use a *non*qualitative palette (e.g. a sequential palette).

 # To Do